AOT-Technologies/forms-flow-ai/README.md

 #### Form.io API
 The REST interface to the form.io core
 #### Camunda Admin UI
-The native admin interface to Camunda (bundled and unchannged) .
+The native admin interface to Camunda (bundled and unchanged) .
 Use this to define workflows and to manage workflow tasks as an admin.
 #### REST API
-Python REST API providing business logic around internal FormsFlow Postgres database.
-This API is used extensively by the FormsFlow UI to synchronize, maintain state, extend functionality and integrate between components.
+Python REST API providing business logic around the internal FormsFlow Postgres database.
+This API is used extensively by the FormsFlow UI to synchronize, maintain state, extend functionality, and integrate between components.
 #### Nginx Web server (optional)
 Webserver providing reverse-proxy redirection and SSL to components for remote deployments. ( bundled and configured )

 #### Keycloak Identity management server
 The system uses an existing (your) Keycloak server which provides a common identity management capability.
-Provisioning of the Keycloak server is not part of this project, however there are specific [Keycloak configuration tasks](./forms-flow-idm/keycloak-setup.md) which are required for this project.
+Provisioning of the Keycloak server is not part of this project, however, there are specific [Keycloak configuration tasks](./forms-flow-idm/keycloak-setup.md) which are required for this project.

-## Users, Roles and Groups
+## Users, Roles, and Groups

-The framework defines user roles which are standardised across all the products.
-During the installation process, component-specific variants of these roles are set up , these need to be added to the main .env file in order to provide seamless integration:
+The framework defines user roles which are standardized across all the products.
+During the installation process, component-specific variants of these roles are set up, these need to be added to the main .env file to provide seamless integration:

 - formsflow-designer
   * Design and manage electronic forms